 Rebuilding analyses use the results of stock assessments and project stock rebuilding periods under alternative harvest control rules in a stochastic fashion.
-In other words, a rebuilding analysis involves projecting the status of the overfished/rebuilding resource into the future under a variety of alternative harvest strategies to determine the probability of recovery to B{MSY} (or its proxy) within a pre-specified time frame.
-Rebuilding analyses are used to develop new rebuilding plans or in consideration for modifying existing rebuilding plans; rebuilding plans dictate the target year to rebuild a stock, the harvest control rules for rebuilding the stock, and any other special management measures designed to foster rebuilding.
-Rebuilding analyses are also used to determine the OFLs and ACLs for overfished/rebuilding stocks.
+In other words, a rebuilding analysis involves projecting the status of the overfished/rebuilding resource into the future under a variety of alternative harvest strategies to determine the probability of recovery to B{MSY} (or its proxy) within a pre-specified timeframe.
+Rebuilding analyses are used to develop new rebuilding plans or in consideration for modifying existing rebuilding plans; rebuilding plans dictate the target year to rebuild a stock, the harvest control rules for rebuilding analyses are also used to determine the OFLs and ACLs for overfished/rebuilding stocks.
 The Terms of Reference for Groundfish Rebuilding Analysis provide the required projections and outputs in a rebuilding analysis.

 A rebuilding analysis consists of 1) estimation of B_0 (and hence B{MSY} or its proxy), 2) selection of a method to generate future recruitment, 3) specification of the mean generation time (defined as the predicted time it would take for a mature female in the population to replace herself), 4) calculation of the minimum and maximum times to recovery, and 5) identification and analysis of alternative harvest strategies and rebuilding times.
-Most rebuilding analyses are done using software developed by Dr. André Punt from the University of Washington.6
+Most rebuilding analyses are done using software developed by Dr. André Punt from the University of Washington.5

 The Puntalyzer uses a "Monte Carlo simulation" to derive a probability estimate for a given rebuilding strategy.
 This method projects population growth many times in separate simulations.
 It accounts for possible variability by randomly choosing the value of a key variable, generally the deviation in recruitment about the stock-recruitment relationship, but also allows for uncertainty in the estimated parameters of the stock assessment.
 Because of this variability in a key input value, each simulation will show a different pattern of population growth.
-As a result, a modeled population may reach the target biomass that defines a rebuilt stock ($B{\rm MSY}$) in a different year in each of the simulations.
+As a result, a modeled population may reach the target biomass that defines a rebuilt stock (B{MSY}) in a different year in each of the simulations.